mleku/x-realy/database/readme.md

   these are references to another user

+- `td` - identifier - 8 byte truncated hash of identifier string

+  these are labels used with parameterized replaceable events to create a namespace.

 - `tt` - hashtag - 8 bytes hash of full hashtag

   this enables fast hashtag searches